diondresschers/openaccess/canvas_markdown/ypf34_python.md

 Python is an open source programming language and can be used from programming and data science.

-"""
-Python is a high-level, general-purpose programming language.
+>Python is a high-level, general-purpose programming language.
 Its design philosophy emphasizes code readability with the use of significant indentation.
 Python is dynamically-typed and garbage-collected.
 It supports multiple programming paradigms, including structured (particularly procedural), object-oriented and functional programming.